 Client(s): Bill & Melinda Gates Foundation

-Technical Expertise: Immunization, Newborn and Child Health
+Technical Expertise: Maternal, Newborn & Child Health, Immunization

 The global effort to protect all children from vaccine preventable disease has historically used multi-dose containers in low and middle income countries in order to offer lower prices, higher supply volumes, and minimize cold chain storage and distribution requirements.
 As newer, more expensive vaccines are introduced in multi-dose presentations, however, stakeholders are becoming increasingly aware that the burden of cost efficiency moves from the purchaser to the healthcare worker (HCW).
 In order to achieve maximum utilization of every dose in a container, HCWs need to be strategic about when to open a container, diligent about how they care for open containers, and potentially more active with communication and community outreach to ensure optimal attendance and timely vaccination of every child.
 This calculation may reduce their willingness to open a container for every eligible child they see.
 Thus, the number of doses per container (DCP) may also have an impact on the ability to efficiently achieve goals of timely, safe and equitable vaccination coverage.